AbirAbdel/Eco-Tunisia/README.md

                  yarn start

     **-4** Change the ip adress in the files with your own ip address.

+           For example, change this code "app.listen(4445,'192.168.1.124');" with "app.listen(4445,'XXX.YYY.ZZZ.WWW');"

+           You wan also change the port used is the 4445 port in you case is already used.

     ❗ To find your ip address, go to your terminal and type "ipconfig" and choose the ipv4 address.